JuliaStellarDynamics/AstroBasis.jl/README.md

 $ cd AstroBasis.jl
 $ julia --project=. -e 'using Pkg; Pkg.precompile()'
 ```
-<font size="1"> Note that if you use this second install option you will always need to run codes in the project context by adding the option `--project=/path/to/AstroBasis.jl` after `julia`.
-The library will not be accessible in your global julia context.</font>
+*Note that if you use this second install option you will always need to run codes in the project context by adding the option `--project=/path/to/AstroBasis.jl` after `julia`.
+The library will not be accessible in your global Julia context.*

 Then, in your program, if you want use `AstroBasis` function, write `import AstroBasis`.